skym97/watch_more_movies/docs/index.md

 # Watch More Movies

-Watch More Movies provides a cloud-hosted database where users can receive or recommend international or lesser known movie recommendations based off a popular/recent movie of their choice.
+Watch More Movies provides a cloud-hosted database where users can receive or recommend international or lesser known movies based off a popular/recent movie of their choice.

 ## Overview

 Learn more about this service by reading the [overview](overview.md).

 ## Quickstart

+Before you get started, make sure that you have read through the quickstart so that you have everything that you need.

 ## Tutorial